matcastellan/TVCG-Attention-Prediction/README.md

 Additionally, there are two corresponding project folders: sec_ii_project for Section II and sec_iv_project for Section IV.
 Each project file is specifically designed to work with its respective dataset.

+## Processing Section II data

+The raw data for each experiment is organized in a slightly different format.
+Section II data needs to be processed in order to be used with the Gaze Visualizer.
+Section IV data does not need to be processed.

+For Section II data:
+- run python/process_section_ii_data.py.
+- Press the “Load VR” button.
+- Navigate to the extracted folder (which should contain subfolders 1-16) and select it.
+The code should reorganize the data into a single CSV.
+This file contains a lot of extra information that is not needed for the Gaze Visualizer.

+To speed up import time, run python/reduce_sec_ii_data.py, and only include the following categories:
+1. AR_VR
+2. User
+3. Time
+4. ConditionID
+5. CalibDir
+6. GazeDir
+7. GazeOrg
+8. MainCameraPos
+9. MainCameraFor
+10. MainCameraUp
+11. MainCameraRight
+12. A_ecce
+13. A_depth
+14. A_size
+15. A_gabor
+16. A_worldPos
+17. B_ecce
+18. B_depth
+19. B_size
+20. B_gabor
+21. B_worldPos

+Click “Run”.
+The file will be saved as “full_data_reduced.csv” in the same folder.
+This file can be imported into the Gaze Visualizer in sec_ii_project.

 ## Working with Section II Data
 To run the Gaze Visualizer for the Section II experiments:
 - Download sec_ii_project.